 Tags cannot be moved since it is linked to a specific commit and are not pushed by default.

-The Git add-on supports two types of git tags:
+The Git for Jira app supports two types of git tags:

 A lightweight tag can be use for marking a version or some specific commits that you will need to use later on — like a temporary object label.
 It does not contain extra information.

 Annotated tags can contain a message, author and date different than the commit that they are pointing to — like describing a release without making a release commit.